Orson Hyde: Family life

 Hyde married Marinda Nancy Johnson, in Kirtland, Ohio, on September 4, 1834.
-Joseph Smith was sealed to Marinda as a plural wife either in April of 1842, or in May of 1843.
+Joseph Smith was sealed to Marinda as a plural wife either in April 1842, or in May 1843.
 Marinda signed an affidavit saying that her sealing to Joseph Smith occurred in May 1843.
 However, one of Smith's scribes, Thomas Bullock, later wrote a list of plural marriage dates in the back of one of Smith's journals and noted a sealing date of April 1842.
 It is not clear when or if Hyde learned about his wife's sealing to Smith, however, John D. Lee, in his book Mormonism Unveiled, reported that Hyde may have given his consent.
 Three months after his return from his mission, Hyde learned about plural marriage and married two additional wives.
 He ultimately took eight wives and fathered 32 children.
 He and Johnson divorced in 1870.

 Later life

-After Joseph Smith's death in 1844, the majority of the Latter Day Saints left Nauvoo for Iowa Territory.
-Hyde, however, remained behind to oversee the completion of the Nauvoo Temple, which was dedicated in 1846.
-He served on the Nauvoo City Council from 1843 to 1845 and joined the Council of Fifty on March 13, 1844.
-He then returned to England, presiding over the British mission from 1846 to 1847.
+Hyde served on the Nauvoo City Council from 1843 to 1845 and joined the Council of Fifty on March 13, 1844.
+After Joseph Smith's death in 1844, he oversaw the completion of the Nauvoo Temple, which was dedicated in 1846, just before the church members left for Iowa territory.
+He moved with them to the staging grounds at Council Bluffs, Iowa, for their trek west and to oversaw their emigration to Utah.
+He then was sent to England, presiding over the British Mission from 1846 to 1847.
 During this trip, he also served as editor of the Millennial Star, the Latter-day Saint publication in England.
 Upon his return to the United States, he became President of the Quorum of the Twelve in 1847.
 Hyde was placed in charge of the church in the Midwest, remaining in Council Bluffs, Iowa, until 1852.
 He published the Frontier Guardian in Council Bluffs.
-He then moved to Utah Territory in 1852.
+He then joined the main body of the church in Utah Territory in 1852.

-Hyde represented Utah as an associate judge for the U.S. Supreme Court beginning in 1852.
-During the settlement of Utah Territory, Brigham Young called Hyde to lead settlement groups to Carson Valley, Nevada, and the Sanpete–Sevier District in Utah.
+Hyde served as an associate judge for Utah Territory for the U.S. Supreme Court beginning in 1852.
+During the settlement of the territory, Brigham Young called Hyde to lead settlement groups to Carson Valley, Nevada, and the Sanpete–Sevier District in Utah.
 He also led an expedition to the Green River in 1853.
 Hyde was a member of the Manti Temple Building Committee and the Utah Territorial Assembly until he was sent to settle Spring City, Utah.

 When dealing with the question of seniority in the council in 1875, long after the death of Joseph Smith, Brigham Young ruled that, if a council member had been disciplined and removed from the council, his seniority was based on the date of readmission.
-By this ruling, in June 1875, both Hyde and Apostle Orson Pratt were moved down in quorum seniority.
+By this ruling, in June 1875, both Hyde and apostle Orson Pratt were moved down in quorum seniority.
 So, when Hyde repented in 1839, he effectively joined the quorum as a new member.
-As a result of this ruling, John Taylor replaced Hyde as President of the Quorum of the Twelve Apostles in 1875.
+As a result of this ruling, John Taylor replaced Hyde as president of the Quorum of the Twelve Apostles in 1875.